kaireinhold/python/README.md

-This is a collection of all of my code files in the Python code language.
+This is a collection of my miscellaneous projects and code files in the Python code language.